Number 19 on our Deployment Bucket List was to visit a state park that we had never been to before.

-Falling Waters State Park covers 171 acres of land and boasts the highest waterfall in the state of Florida.
-It is also home to several sinkholes.
-These giant fern and moss-covered pits are visible from the boardwalk leading back to the waterfall.
+Falling Waters State Park covers 171 acres of land and is home to several sinkholes.
+These big fern and moss-covered pits are visible from the boardwalk that leads back to the waterfall.

-Fun Fact: according to the internet, these sinkholes were once used as hideouts by the Native Americans during the Seminole Wars.
+According to the internet, the sinkholes in Northwest Florida were once used as hideouts by Native Americans during the Seminole Wars.
 There have been artifacts found in the park that date back thousands of years.

-The day we went, there wasn’t a ton of water raging over the fall, but it was enough to impress the kids and show up in the pictures I took and that was enough for me!
-According to the park rangers, the waterfall is really a sight to see right after a heavy rain.
+The day we went, there wasn’t a ton of water raging over the fall, but it was enough to impress the kids and show up in the pictures I took.
+According to park rangers, the waterfall is best right after a heavy rain.

-The lake at the park would make a good place to practice canoeing, kayaking, or paddle boarding.
-We saw several families letting their kids practice by themselves.
-It’s a fairly small lake and there are not any motor boats/jet skis to watch out for.
+The lake at the park would be a great place to let the kids practice canoeing, kayaking, or paddle boarding on their own.
+It’s a fairly small lake and you don’t have to worry about motorized boats or jet skis.

-If I had been a more efficient and thoughtful trip planner, I would have brought a picnic for us to eat and plenty of drinks for the kids.
-There are several picnic tables at the lake.
+If I had been a more efficient and thoughtful trip planner, I would have brought a picnic for us to eat and plenty of drinks for the kids, since there are several picnic tables at the lake.
 However, I’m rarely that thoughtful or efficient.
 So we had to drag the soggy, but thirsty kids out of the lake to go get something to eat.

-We changed in the public bathrooms at the park (which I’m happy to add were very clean) and called it a successful day of state-park-seeing.
-[There are campgrounds at the park, if you want to stay the night and explore some more the next day.]
+We changed in the public bathrooms at the park (which were very clean) and called it a day.

-I highly recommend this park to anyone in the area.
-For a measly $5, we saw the tallest waterfall in the state and had a fun afternoon of swimming and hiking.
-That’s a good deal, in my book!
+I highly recommend this park to anyone in the area!
+For $5, we saw the tallest waterfall in the state and had a fun afternoon of swimming!